javieralaves/nest-vault/README.md

 2. Exchange rates written on chain are rate limited, and bound limited.
    1. _Rate Limiting_: Exchange rates can only be updated so often.
    2. _Bound Limiting_: Exchange rates must fall within a certain bound created using the previous exchange rate on chain.
 3. These two restrictions greatly limit how fast the exchange rate can change, and if either of them are violated, the Accountant enters a `paused` state which stops all BoringVault deposits and withdraws, and new exchange rate updates, until permissioned accounts unpause it.

+### DailyRebalancer

+`DailyRebalancer` extends `DexAggregatorUManager` and holds a list of assets with their respective allocation weights.
+Calling `rebalance` swaps the vault's pending deposit asset into each configured asset using 1inch according to the configured weights.
+This function expects the same merkle proofs and decoder arrays used by other uManagers and can be triggered offchain on a schedule.

 ## Audits